One of the main benefits of CRM software is the ability to get every aspect of your business working in sync.

 With that in mind, here are eight leading CRMs that offer useful connections with QuickBooks…

 Nutshell is a sneaky powerful CRM and sales automation platform that’s designed to help sales teams do things quickly, and their QuickBooks Online integration is a great mix of sophisticated and simple.

-If you have a customer list stored in QuickBooks Online, you can import it into Nutshell in just a few clicks with their native direct importer.
+If you have a customer list stored in QuickBooks Online, you can import it into Nutshell in just a few clicks with Nutshell’s direct importer.

 All of your QuickBooks Online customers will be rolled over into your CRM in seconds, so you can start tracking communication histories, nurturing clients towards repeat business, and incorporating your QuickBooks contacts and data into your sales and revenue reporting.

-Nutshell also offers a Zapier integration with QuickBooks Online, which allows you to trigger invoices, bills, or new records through QuickBooks once you’ve enabled the connection through Nutshell, and keeps customer records synced in both places.
+Nutshell also offers a Zapier integration, which allows you to trigger invoices, bills, or new records through QuickBooks Online once you’ve enabled the connection through Nutshell, and keeps customer records synced in both places.

-Best for: Sales teams looking for a full-featured CRM that’s user-friendly and highly customizable, with the bonus of having an easy way to integrate with QuickBooks Online.
+Best for: Sales teams looking for a full-featured CRM that’s user-friendly and highly customizable, with the bonus of having easy integration with QuickBooks Online.